luci-project/eval-atc23/libxcrypt/README.md

     }
     strong_alias(crypt_gensalt, xcrypt_gensalt);

-The source of the test application and build fileare located in the `src-test` directory.
+The source of the test application and build file are located in the `src-test` directory.

 The script `gen-test.sh` builds the test suite within a Debian Bullseye Docker image, using the official repository for includes and a previously build library to link against: